Education & Appointments:

 There are some positions

-available to work with me in the Modelling and Computational Science MSc program in the
+available to work with me in the Modelling and Computational Science MSc or PhD programs in the

 For a full list of publications, and for reprints and preprints